electricimp/Promise/README.md

 # Promise #

-The library provides an implementation of promises for Electric Imp Squirrel.
+This library provides an implementation of promises for Electric Imp Squirrel.

 According to Wikipedia: “Futures and promises originated in functional programming and related paradigms (such as logic programming) to decouple a value (a future) from how it was computed (a promise), allowing the computation to be done more flexibly, notably by parallelizing it”.